dsboba/dsboba.github.io/_posts/2020-02-17-dawn-mine-and-sunset-trail-loop.md

     <td> <img src="../assets/img/travel/sunset_trail_4.jpg" alt="sunset_4" style="width: 250px;"/> </td>
 </tr></table>

 After the hike, my friends and I went to Kai Ramen in Alhambra to recharge.
-We ordered Kai's Yellow ramen which is spicy miso thick thonkotsu ramen, topped with cheese, pork chasu, flavored egg, corns, and scallions (see picture below).
+We ordered Kai's Yellow ramen which is spicy miso thick tonkotsu ramen, topped with cheese, pork chasu, flavored egg, corns, and scallions (see picture below).
 Pro tip: Leave a review in Yelp for a free egg or a soda.

 <figure>
     <img src="../assets/img/travel/ramen.jpg" width="50%">